 The Goodeed website is displayed in a mixture of French and English.
 Over time, the amount of English has decreased.
 This isn't a problem for me because I use the translation abilities of the Chrome browser on my laptop.

 Sometimes an offer to translate a web page appears on the top right of the screen in Chrome when it detects that a page isn't in English, provided this ability has been chosen in the browser’s settings.
 This doesn’t happen for me when I visit the Goodeed site, so I right-click to bring up a menu and then choose “Translate into English”.
-The translation is rapid.
+The translation is rapid and the result makes sense.
 It's a very useful feature.